JereDev19/holbertonschool-printf/README.md

 <h2 align="center">About The Project</h2>

-This is a custom implementation of the printf function in C, developed as a project for Holberton School.
-The function supports the following format specifiers: %s, %d, %i, %c and %%, and works the same way as the original printf function.
+<p align="center">This is a custom implementation of the printf function in C, developed as a project for Holberton School.
+The function supports the following format specifiers: %s, %d, %i, %c and %%, and works the same way as the original printf function.</p>

 <br>

 </br>

 ##  Flowchart